Rick and Morty's Dan Harmon deletes Twitter after controversial video emerges

 Harmon, who created the NBC comedy Community and co-created Adult Swim's wildly successful Rick and Morty animated series, has been no stranger to controversy for both the content of his series and his personal conduct.

-Cartoon Network parent company Turner, as well as representatives for Harmon didn't respond to request for comment at time of publication.
+Cartoon Network parent company Turner, as well as representatives for Harmon, didn't immediately respond to request for comment.

 Harmon's departure from Twitter comes in the wake of Disney firing Guardians of the Galaxy director James Gunn for tweets he had made years ago making light of pedophilia and child rape.

-For many fans, any potential repercussions like those Gunn faced are too extreme for the video, which to them comes as little surprise given Harmon's long-established humor.
+For many fans, repercussions like the ones Gunn faced are too extreme for the sketch video, which comes as little surprise to them given Harmon's long-established humor.

 Discuss: Rick and Morty's Dan Harmon deletes Twitter after controversial video emerges